edwardcallow/tesco-jargon/p.md

 > ![People](assets/images/tag-people.png)

 #### People policies
-The formal written policies which set out the requirements and commitments between yourself and Tesco.
-Formerly a series of folders in stores, now available on OurTesco.
+The formal written policies which set out the requirements and commitments between colleagues and Tesco.
+Formerly a series of folders in stores, they’re now available on OurTesco.
 > Previously known as policies for our people (PFOP).
 > ![People](assets/images/tag-people.png)